amandaghassaei/gpu-io/docs/GLSL1_Support.md

 # GLSL1 Support

 OpenGL Shading Language (GLSL) is the language used for writing vertex and fragment shader code in WebGL.
-WebGL2 supports a newer version of GLSL called GLSL3, whereas WebGL1 only supports GLSL1.
+WebGL2 supports a newer version of GLSL called GLSL3, while WebGL1 only supports GLSL1.
 GLSL3 provides new types, operators, and functions that were not previously supported by GLSL1 and has a slightly different syntax for importing/exporting data from shader programs.

 More info about the difference between GLSL and WebGL versions: